 The world doesn’t know what love is, and it’s evident everywhere.
 We look to these misguided formulaic approaches to untangle our convoluted human emotions, from so-called “Leadership” or “Relationship/Dating” Gurus . . . that dispense advice on love and romance like it’s a cookbook recipe.
-“If you do A + B + C, you’ll get D.” What they’re describing is called courtship, which, if we’re being honest with ourselves, is really marketing ourselves to get our lover’s buy in, and in doing so, is followed by the already eluded to, “biochemical romance,” that usually leads to life-changing decisions while each lover is in a socially acceptable form of insanity.
+“If you do A + B + C, you’ll get D.” What they’re describing is called courtship, which, if we’re being honest with ourselves, is really marketing ourselves to get our lover’s buy in, and in doing so, is followed by the already alluded to, “biochemical romance,” that usually leads to life-changing decisions while each lover is in, the afore mentioned, socially acceptable form of insanity.
 We don’t make rational decisions when we fall in love with another person because we are so intoxicated with the idea of being” in love,” which is nothing short of being obsessed with the idealized version of another person we’ve created in our heads.
-If it was rational 2 out 3 marriages wouldn’t end in divorce.
-These are enormous decisions made on an entirely emotional and frankly, irrational level.
+If our choices during this period were rational 2 out 3 marriages wouldn’t end in divorce.
+These are enormous decisions made on an entirely emotional, and frankly, irrational level.

 As mentioned earlier, in teaching “mindfulness” I share with others that when we fall “in love” it’s because we’ve fallen “out” of our mind.
 Our entire focus is outbound, as we import our sense of well-being, importance, and relevancy in a very parasitic way from another person.
 Why do I say parasitic?
 Because when the relationship ends, we collapse in on ourselves and feel lifeless without our lover.
 Why?
 Because we’ve been cut off from our host.

-This is codependency.
-Codependency is defined by “Rules of Engagement,” quid pro quo, and employing so-called “methodologies” for making someone fall in love with you and what, in theory, should create and make a long-term relationship work.
+The unceasing pursuit to feel relevant in the eyes of another person is codependency.
+Codependency is defined by “Rules of Engagement,” quid pro quo, and employing so-called “methodologies” for making someone fall in love with us and what, in theory, should create and make a long-term relationship work.
 This is a very childish and anecdotal perspective of “relating” to another person.
 It’s based entirely in ego and self-gratification, and conflates love and romance, love and attachment, love and commitment, love and sex.
-None of those are based in LOVE.
+NONE of those are based in LOVE.

 “The quality of ALL of our relationships is determined by the quality of the relationship we are having with ourselves, within ourselves.”

-What most relationship/dating coaches describe to their clients is not love, but rather the same emotional bartering, everyone is already practicing in their relationships.
+What most relationship/dating coaches describe to their clients is not love, but rather the same emotional bartering, everyone is already participating in in their relationships.
 When life coaches and dating gurus reduce love down to a formula, it’s a patch.
 This approach will never create a loving relationship.

 “And, if you’re just consistent enough, and continue to do this and this, you can live Blissfully Ever After.”